vllab-cau/vllab-cau.github.io/_pages/about.md

 **Openings**
 VLLAB currently has a couple of open graduate student (M.S./Ph.D./M.S.-Ph.D. integrated) positions and a PostDoc position.
-VLLAB also has multiple open undergraduate intern positions every semester for 3rd- or 4th-year students.
+VLLAB also has multiple open undergraduate intern positions every semester.
 Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.